Neomediatech/opencanary/README.md

 ## Opencanary Docker
-HoneyPot docker container from Opencanary
+HoneyPot docker container from Opencanary built up on Ubuntu

 ### ToDO
 Someone may port it to Python3